-The site isn't accessible beneath the cookie consent mechanism.
+With the cookie wall in place, the site isn't accessible beneath the cookie consent mechanism.
 To use the website, a visitor must consent to advertising cookies.
 Drugs.com does inform the visitor that they can opt-out once they've consented.

 Here's what happens if the visitor clicks "Disagree":

-Why are Cookie Walls a Problem?
+Why are cookie walls a problem?

 There are mixed views on cookie walls.
 On one hand, many consumers might be willing to "trade" their personal data for access to an online service.
 Also, many businesses depend on advertising revenue.
 This revenue can be increased by using tracking technologies.

 On the other hand, such consent mechanisms do, arguably, contradict the GDPR's requirements around consent.
 There's a good reason to define consent as freely given.
 Recital 42 of the GDPR says that: